Letters to editor

 — John Reif, Maple Valley

 Our deli department, however, is looking into a line of corn-based packaging that’s not made from genetically engineered corn.
 Our meat department can wrap your meats in butcher paper, if you make advance arrangements.
-We also strongly encourage you to bring your own glass containers for deli or bulk foods.
 Whole fruits and vegetables come in their own natural “packaging,” but for those you want to bag, choose paper instead of plastic bags offered in the produce department, reuse your own paper bags, or don’t use any bag and ask the cashier to pack your produce, wet and dry, into a sturdy canvas bag.

 Paper, plastic and cloth bags